Frequently Asked Questions

 Bill fish like Sailfish and Marlin is caught only on a ‘catch and release’ basis.
 The Riviera Maya is a heavily fished area and by applying catch & release we assist to keep fish populations from disappearing and make sure future generations will be able to enjoy this sport as well.
 In general the fish is released after it was brought aboard to make a picture.
 In some cases the crew might decide to release the fish in the water on the side of the boat (for higher survival chances).

 All other species can be kept to eat.
 The crew will clean and fillet your catch, after which you can choose to take it back to your resort, or have it cooked at one of the local restaurants near the boats.
-The restaurants charge from $7 to $10usd per person for cooking.
+The restaurants charge $10usd per person for cooking.
 Alcoholic beverages tend to be pricey and we recommend to ask for prices before ordering.

 Please note fish species caught in the Caribbean can cause ciguatera.
 Ciguatera is a foodborn illness caused by eating fish whose flesh is contaminated with a toxin which lives in tropical and subtropical waters.
 Predator species near the top of the food chain (like Barracuda, Grouper and Amberjack) are most likely to cause ciguatera poisoning, although many other species can cause occasional outbreaks of toxicity.
 Although chances to get sick are small (the worldwide yearly incidence is aprox.
 50,000 people), please inform yourself.